 According to the Texas Property Code, for the duration of a construction project, and for 30 days after the work is completed, an owner must retain either 10 percent of the contract price or 10 percent of the value of the work (Retained Funds).
 The Retained Funds secure the payment of subcontractors and others who provided material, labor and service for any contractor, subcontractor, agent or receiver in the performance of the work.
 If an owner fails to retain the 10 percent, an owner may become personally liable to the subcontractor, despite payment to the GC.
 By sending proper notice, you are putting the owner on notice that you have not been paid.

-The Cromeens Law Firm works heavily within the construction industry assisting many companies file and collect on liens.
-If you require legal assistance, schedule a consultation and we would be happy to help you.
+The Cromeens Law Firm specializes in working with the construction industry assisting many companies file and collect on liens.
+If you require legal assistance, schedule a consultation—we are happy to help you.